Runglish

 Runglish, Ruslish, Russlish (рунглиш, руслиш, русслиш), or Russian English, is a language born out of a mixture of the English and Russian languages.
 This is common among Russian speakers who speak English as a second language, and it is mainly spoken in post-Soviet states.

 The earliest of these portmanteau words is Russlish, dating from 1971.
 Appearing later are (chronologically): Russglish (1991), Ruglish (1993), Ringlish (1996), Ruslish (1997), Runglish (1998), Rusglish (1999), and Rusinglish (2015).

 As with other "lishes", there is no universally accepted definition of Runglish.
-The term may refer to English used by native Russian speakers in general, various types of Russian language interference in use of English, heavily hybridized speech of Russian immigrants in English-speaking countries, Russian-English code-switching in bilingual communities, romanization or Englishization of the Russian language.
+The term may refer to English used by native Russian speakers in general, various types of Russian language interference in use of English, heavily hybridized speech of Russian immigrants in English-speaking countries, Russian-English code-switching in bilingual communities, romanization or Englishisation of the Russian language.

 Although less widespread than other pidgins and creoles, such as Tok Pisin, Runglish is spoken in a number of English-Russian communities, such as in Southern Australia and most notably the Russian-speaking community of Brighton Beach in Brooklyn, New York.
 Brighton Beach has been nicknamed Little Odessa due to its population of Russian-speaking immigrants from Ukraine and Russia.
-Runglish is considered to be used and spoken by at least 130 million people.
+Runglish is considered to be used and spoken by at least 130 million people on the level of Russian accent of English language; pure combination of English and Russian words is significantly more rare.
 This number mainly consists of Russian-speaking immigrants and their descendants.